g-reig/g-reig.github.io/_posts/2020-07-2-stapler-1-writeup.md

 Reading other people write-ups I found that Elly uses the password ylle for her ftp account, but I used another method to get access.
 <br><br>
 <h1>HTTP Port 80</h1>
-Here there isn't anything interesting, using gobuster we can find that it is serving a home directory but I didn't find anything useful.
+Here there isn't anything interesting, using gobuster we can find that it is serving a home directory but I didn't find anything useful (it is the /home/www/ directory, which is world writable).
 ![Root HTTP 80](root80.png)
 ![Gobuster HTTP 80](gobuster80.png)
 <br>